UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 **NOTE:** If you want grafana to be started on boot, execute `sudo systemctl enable grafana-server.service`.

-Once the service `shapes-monitoring-service` is started and the database has been configured, you must run the shapes-monitoring command.
-This command executes an mqtt client that transforms the values true and false by 1 and 0 in the motion and door and window sensors to stores them in the database.
+Once the service `shapes-monitoring-service` is started and the database has been configured, you have to run the shapes-monitoring command.
+This command executes an mqtt client that transforms the values true and false into an 1 and 0 for the motion and door and window sensors before storing them in the database.
 The output of this command would look like this:
 {{<shell>}}
 pi@raspberrypi:~$ shapes-monitoring-client
 Connected to MQTT Broker localhost:1883 with return code 0!